szymonborkowski/Shopping-and-Cooking-Assistant/README.txt

-This app is called the Shopping and Cooking Assistant
+This Android application is called the Shopping and Cooking Assistant

 It has 5 main features:
 - Home screen
+    * Not yet implemented
-- Search screen
+- Recipe Search screen
+    * An interface for the user to search through the available recipes
 - Calendar screen
+    * Not yet implemented
-- Basket screen
+- Virtual Basket screen
+    * Not yet implemented
-- User screen
+- User Profile screen
+    * An interface for the user to change their personal details